(a) For purposes of this section, the following definitions apply.

 (a) To be eligible to participate in the loan forgiveness program, an individual must:

-(1) be a medical or dental resident; a licensed pharmacist; or be enrolled in a training or education program to become a dentist, dental therapist, advanced dental therapist, mental health professional, pharmacist, public health nurse, midlevel practitioner, registered nurse, or a licensed practical nurse.
+(1) be a medical or dental resident; a licensed pharmacist; or be enrolled in a training or education program to become a dentist, dental therapist, advanced dental therapist, mental health professional, alcohol and drug counselor, pharmacist, public health nurse, midlevel practitioner, registered nurse, or a licensed practical nurse.
 The commissioner may also consider applications submitted by graduates in eligible professions who are licensed and in practice; and

 (2) submit an application to the commissioner of health.